OceanLabs/iOS-Print-SDK/README.md

 * iOS 7.0+ target deployment

 ## Installation

+The recommended approach for installing is via the CocoaPods, however we also support adding the SDK via git submodules.

 ### CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like the Kite Print SDK in your projects.
 If you're using it just add the following to your Podfile: